-dimx this is where the dimx web tree starts. system , , , - games definitions (.DXW) - skin definitions (.DXS), - configuration files (worldnav N. properties) - language files (msgs_xxx.properties) - debug files (.LOG - automatically generated by DimX). - player profiles files (gamename.SAV - automatically generated by DimX) - hall of fame file (gamename.HOF - automatically generated by DimX) - HTML templates (.HTM, .HTML) Please note that you will find here the standard log file, debug.log.
-Creating a shortcut on your desktop for quick access to this folder is a good idea. pics this is where the graphics for demo games (such as The Beach) are kept.
+dimx this is where the dimx web tree starts. •

+system We call it the DimensioneX system folder.
+This is where you should keep: - configuration files (worldnavN.properties) - language files (msgs_xxx.properties) - client files (.client extension) - client.script file - local games definitions (.DXW) - local skin definitions (.DXS) debug files (.log extension - automatically generated by DimX). player profiles files (gamename.sav - automatically generated by DimX) hall of fame file (gamename.hof - automatically generated by DimX) HTML templates (.HTM, .HTML) Please note that you will find here the standard log file, debug.log.
+Tip : Create a shortcut on your desktop to this folder for quick access! pics this is where the graphics for demo games (such as The Beach) are kept.
 Typically you will create separate, parallel folders for your own games so that files do not get mixed up.
-Any folder for this purpose can have subfolders (eg. if you like to keep separated music/sound files from graphics). skins This is where files for skins are installed.
+Any folder for this purpose can have subfolders (eg. if you like to keep separated music/sound files from graphics). classes This is where the DimensioneX game engine classes are kept.
+In Dimensionex distribution package this is also where you will find the java sources of the game engine. skins This is where files for skins are installed.
 One folder per skin: in the picture above you can see there are three installed: default, castle and forest.
-The game engine, however, assumes that skin's DXS file (skin definition) is however located in the system folder.
-The skin folder name must match the skin's ID classes This is where the DimensioneX game engine classes are kept.
-In the cleoni/adv folder you will find also the java sources.
-13
+The skin folder name must match the skin's ID (eg. castle.dxs skin will have media inside skins/castle/) If working on game using local resources, please note that the game engine tries to load the skin definition (DXS file) from the system folder, while the skin's folder is used exclusively by the client browser to get media files from.